HOCKULUS/Apple-Privacy-Report-Converter/readme.md

 Copy ndjson_to_csv.php on your Webserver\
 Browse to yourdomain.com/yourfolder/ndjson_to_csv.php\
 Upload App_Privacy_Report_vX_XXXX-XX-XXXXX_XX_XX.ndjson with the HTML Form shown on the Page\
-Open the ndjson.csv file and search for the app you want to block on your PiHole
+Open the ndjson.csv file and search for the domain/app you want to block on your PiHole

 ![source](source-ndjson.jpg)
 ![result](result-csv.jpg)